Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

 In order to build your own monster farm, first you need to find an egg.
 Eggs don't have a very high drop rate, but do drop in any normal or hero mode game.
 Eggs can drop in special events, though it's not clear if any event is capable of dropping them.

 You'll see the egg pop out like normal loot and collect it just as you would a piece of gear.
 However, if it's your first egg, upon completing the run you'll be taken into the hatchery where you'll see your new baby and be able to begin hatching and confirm hatching requirements.
 Hatching requires killing a set number of that specific type of monster.
+However, as of update 2.9, eggs now also increment with time.
+If you don't wish to chase down killing a lot of a specific monster you can just wait!
 If you're unsure where to find them, tap the egg and you'll find a dialogue where you can see what chapters you'll find the monster in as well as recommended chapters that have a higher appearance rate.
 It's worth noting that some places may have that monster, but it won't be listed because kills in that mode aren't tracked.
 For example, Hero Duo and Infinite Adventure do not appear to contribute to kill counts.

 Until you've gotten your first egg drop, the system won't be unlocked or be visible to you.
 After receiving your first drop, you will have an Egg icon on the lower half left side of your screen while on the main page (above the Hero Mode button.)

-Currently, you can hatch two eggs at the same time which is useful because they do take a while to hatch due to their fairly high hatch requirements.
+Currently, you can hatch 4 eggs at the same time (but 2 require gem purchases) which is useful because they do take a while to hatch due to their fairly high hatch requirements.
 You can still collect and hold more eggs even if you're already hatching the maximum, you'll just have to wait until you have an open spot to start it.

 How It Works – Farm

 Unfortunately, you can't interact with your monsters—just watch them move around.
-Instead, the farm seems to have a singular purpose.
-You can complete quests for monsters you have in your farm to unlock perks.
+Instead, the farm seems to have a 2 purposes.
+You can complete quests for monsters you have in your farm to unlock perks or claim daily drops of random rewards.

 You can view the quests and your progress against them while on the farm screen by clicking the monster icon on the bottom.
 It will bring up a dialogue that tells you what stats you've unlocked, your progress versus the monster quests, and again where to find and defeat that specific monster type.